 It’s not uncommon for us to have clients inquire about how to get multiple licenses in multiple states.
-Getting licensed can be a confusing, time consuming process; especially when a company needs multiple licenses in multiple states.
+Obtaining a license can confuse and consume time, especially when a company needs multiple licenses in various states.
+Additionally, navigating varying state regulations can be challenging.
 There are deadlines and exams that need to be considered and each state can vary in requirements and processes.
 The amount of paperwork required and supporting documentation is more than most business owners want to disclose to a state agency.
+Additionally, this can lead to delays in the licensing process.
 Incomplete instructions on the forms, and state websites creates delays for most applicants.
-To add to the confusion, some boards review applicants on scheduled meeting dates that require deadlines that you have to work into the process.
-If you have had any experience with this, you know exactly what I’m talking about.
-It is not something you would want just anybody overseeing.
-If those deadlines aren’t met or something falls through the cracks, it can cause a significant delay in getting approved and licensed.

 Since each state’s licensing system is different, having experience with one state will be of little benefit in another state.
 Properly establishing your business in multiple states, with multiple licenses and qualifiers requires strategy and experience.